 So how do we look after our microbiome?

 We take a daily PROBIOTIC from Young Living called ‘Life 9’ which has 17 billion live cultures from a mix of strains.
 We like this probiotic because we both have a degree of histamine intolerance and none of the strains in this probiotic give us any problems.

 Another way to get probiotics would be from our diet, such as eating fermented vegetables like sauerkraut or kimchi, or probiotic rich foods like probiotic plain yoghurt or kefir – but unfortunately that just doesn’t bode well with histamine intolerance so they’re off our shopping list for now…

 But we also make sure to eat plenty of PREBIOTIC foods.
 These help to feed or fuel the good bacteria in our guts.
-Prebiotics are either found in certain foods, such as raw garlic and onions, whole oats, apples, under ripe bananas and flaxseeds.
+Prebiotics are either found in certain foods, such as raw garlic and onions, whole oats, apples, pomegranate seeds, under ripe bananas and flaxseeds.
 Or by letting certain starchy food go cold after cooking, which makes the starch ‘resistant’ to digestion – hence the term ‘resistant starch’.
 Whenever we cook brown rice, therefore, we make sure to cook enough to freeze some.
 Also, we eat plenty of beans and legumes, which are high in resistant starch.

 All in all – our microbiome is worth looking after if we want to reduce chronic inflammation!

 There is so much to read about gut microbiome!

 I really recommend ‘The Clever Guts Diet’ by Dr Michael Mosley (Short Books ISBN 978-1-78072-304-4).
 It’s a really easy read with fascinating insights.

 There is also an accompanying recipe book called ‘The Clever Guts Diet Recipe Book’, which has some lovely recipes (Short Books ISBN 978-1-78072-338-9).